-filesystem-relative:<prefix>

-The resource is materialized on the filesystem relative to the built entity and loaded from the filesystem at runtime.
+filesystem-relative:refix> The resource is materialized on the filesystem relative to the built entity and loaded from the filesystem at run-time.

-<prefix> here is a directory prefix to place the resource in. . (e.g. filesystem-relative:.) can be used to denote the same directory as the built entity.
+fix> here is a directory prefix to place the resource in. . (e.g. filesystem-relative:.) can be used to denote the same directory as the built entity.